Communication and Media Studies

 PMMA 5003.
 Strategic Communication.
 (3 Credits)

-Scholars and practitioners alike have devoted decades to the study of how organizations communicate to achieve their goals.
-They have analyzed advertising and public relations since the inception of these professions; they have also sought to investigate the protests of activists and the tactics of NGOs.
+Scholars and practitioners alike have devoted decades to the study of how organizations communicate across a variety of platforms—from in-person canvassing to social media campaigns, mass media to data visualization—to achieve their goals.
 This class will follow this intellectual tradition, weaving together insights from sociology, psychology, business, media studies, and a number of other disciplines to explore strategic communication in the contemporary world.
-To help direct this course, in keeping with the mission of the Public Media MA program, the focus will be on how strategic communication can be used to advance social justice and the public interest.
-This entails not simply studying the campaigns of organizations doing good but also confronting tough questions about how these well-intentioned groups can communicate in ways that are ethical, effective, and equitable.
+In keeping with the mission of the Public Media M.A. program, the focus will be on how strategic communication can be used to advance social justice and the public interest, with a particular focus on nonprofit communications strategy.
+This entails not only studying the campaigns of organizations doing good, but also working directly with a community organization to develop communications plans and projects that solve real-world problems in ways that are ethical, effective, and equitable.

 PMMA 5101.
 Freedom of Expression.
 (3 Credits)